-Irrigation shall exclusively utilize Stored Water from Non-Diversionary Sources or water from a Public or Private Water Supplier, if adequate capacity exists for irrigation use, as determined by the Public or Private Water Supplier.
+Irrigation shall exclusively utilize Stored Water from Non-Diversionary Sources or water from a Public or Private Water Supplier.
 Water from on-site greywater systems is also authorized for year-round use.
 Dry Farmed Outdoor or Mixed Light cultivation sites may utilize Irrigation from Diversionary Sources for propagation areas and transplantation.
 Irrigation water sourced from Diversionary Sources may be permitted with a Special Permit pursuant to the Streamside Management Area Ordinance, Humboldt County Code Section 314-61.1., and subject to the Performance Standards for Diversionary Water Use.